 Now the banks began to fall into deep distress.
-This in turn distressed greatly the country's stock markets and soon the major investment banks, insurance companies, and finally even manufacturers (such as General Motors and Chrysler).
+This in turn distressed greatly the country's stock markets and soon the major investment banks, insurance companies, and finally even manufacturers – such as General Motors and Chrysler, when hard hit consumers decided to hold off buying a new car.
 Massive bankruptcy threatened the world of American capitalism.

 Now Bush and the Republicans (who dominated Congress) had to come to the rescue of these huge corporations as they faced bankruptcy ... something the Republicans found extremely distasteful.
 Billions of dollars would have to be issued by the government (and ultimately the American taxpayer) to rescue these "troubled assets."
 Thus it was that the American financial picture looked completely depressing as Bush left office in January of 2009.

 We took an old farmhouse (which a newer subdivision had been built around) which had been converted into five apartments ... redesigned room structure and usage and stripped down the walls to the studs.
 Then the rebuilding began ... the whole family involved.

 We built from scratch ... everything: electrical, plumbing, cabinetry, floors, etc. Most of the work was done in the 2005-2007 period, though it would take me all the way up to 2009 to put the finishing touches on things.

 The kitchen ... and the see-through (living room / dining room) fireplace